AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Nested calls

-During a message call's execution, an instruction may be encountered that triggers another message call.
-A message call triggered in this way may be referred to as a **nested call**.
+During a contract call's execution, an instruction may be encountered that triggers another contract call.
+A contract call triggered in this way may be referred to as a **nested call**.
 The purpose of the [`CALL`](./instruction-set/#isa-section-call), [`STATICCALL`](./instruction-set/#isa-section-staticcall), and `DELEGATECALL` instructions is to initiate nested calls.

 ### Context initialization for a nested call